Kabale, Uganda Guide

 Day Trips

-Approximately 2 hours by car from Kabale While a full gorilla trekking experience often requires more planning, a day trip to the southern sectors of Bwindi Impenetrable National Park (Rushaga or Nkuringo) can offer a taste of the rainforest and potential opportunities for shorter nature walks and birding.
-Even without trekking, the drive itself is scenic, and you can explore the park's periphery, learn about the local Batwa culture, and enjoy the lush forest environment.
-Note that gorilla trekking permits must be booked well in advance and are not guaranteed for a day trip.
+Approximately 1.5 - 2 hours by car from Kabale While a full gorilla trekking experience often requires more planning, a day trip to the southern sectors of Bwindi Impenetrable National Park (Rushaga or Nkuringo) can offer a taste of the rainforest and the possibility of seeing primates.
+Even without a gorilla permit, you can enjoy nature walks, birdwatching, and cultural encounters with the Batwa people.

 Travel Time